327qabot/Information-1/Project/A4_cli.md

 Assignment #1 (since that will be the next assignment, and it’s better to leave some failures until then).
 The back-end should follow strictly the original specification regarding its input and expected output.
 - **Detail code review** for each pull request.
-- Detailed Test Plan
-  - How test cases of different levels (frontend, backend units, integration) are organized.
-  - The order ot the test cases (which level first which level second).
-  - Techniques and tools used for testing.
-  - Environments (all the local environment and the cloud environment) for the testing.
-  - Responsibility (who is responsible for which test case, and in case of failure, who should you contact)
-  - Budget Management (you have limited CI action minutes, how to monitor, keep track and minimize unnecessary cost)

 Submission: create a tag of on your GitHub repository (following our assignment submission instruction using git) and submit the following infomation to onQ.